CSBP-CPSE/OpenTabulate/docs/FAQ.md

 #### What limitations are present in the OBR?

-The OBR is currently not portable to Windows or Mac OS X. Besides that, the project is relatively young, it has a lot of room for growth and improvement.
+There are numerous features and code adjustments that have to be made to make OBR a more user-friendly program.
+The project altogther is relatively young and has a lot of room for growth and improvement.
 If you feel there is something missing, address it in [Issues](https://github.com/CSBP-CPSE/OpenBusinessRepository/issues).

 #### What is the future of the OBR?

 There are a variety of enhancements to be added and additional steps to take to further progress the OBR system.
-Further improvements to data cleaning and cleaning up the documentation and code is part of our agenda, to make the data more usable, to open up and make our project friendly for potential developer contribution.
+Writing and implementing good cleaning algorithms is a major part of our agenda and also to generalize the script to other types of data other than business data.